-Not pictured is the short groove called the scarf, which allows a sewing machine hook to pick up the needle thread and form a stitch.
+Not pictured is the short groove called the scarf, which allows the machine hook to pick up the thread to form a stitch.

 |European||American||How It’s Written|

-Unless I know my project will require a thicker needle, I almost always start with a 75/11 embroidery needle.
-Thicker needles leave larger holes in the fabric when embroidering, so I like to start small and increase size only if needed.
+Unless I know my project will require a thick needle, I start with a 75/11 embroidery needle.
+Thicker needles leave larger holes in the fabric when embroidering, so start small and increase size only if needed.

-Unless your project obviously requires otherwise (for instance, metallic thread), consider starting with a universal embroidery needle.
-This is by far the most common type of embroidery machine needle.
+And, unless your project obviously requires otherwise (for instance, metallic thread), start with a universal embroidery needle.

-They’re also great for adhesive stabilizers, which can be a bit more difficult to penetrate and can result in a gummy build-up on your regular needle.
+Titanium or gold-coated needles are also great for adhesive stabilizers, which can be more difficult for universal needles to penetrate without getting a gummy build-up.